cuthbertLab/emmsap/README.md

 ## Directories

-Use emmsap2 -- emmsapPurePython is old; emmsap_15 is a not yet working 15th c. database implementation.
+- `emmsap2` has the latest version of the data.

-`emmsap2` has the latest version of the data.  `emmsap_purePython` has an older version.  `emmsap_15` has experimental data for later 15th century music (not yet licensed to work with this data).
+- `emmsap_purePython` has an older version which you shouldn't use, but I haven't transferred all the files over yet.